 Just as with taxing it, it’s technically possible to scrap your car without a V5C, as long as you can still prove you’re the registered keeper.
-However, there’s no doubt that acquiring that proof by other means is far more of a hassle than simply having your V5C on hand, so to be honest it’s probably easiest all round to just get it replaced as soon as you can.
+However, there’s no doubt that acquiring that proof by other means is far more of a hassle than simply having your V5C on hand, so to be honest it’s probably easier all round to just get it replaced as soon as you can.

 It depends on who you’re insured with.
 Some require your V5C before they’ll offer you a policy, whereas others don’t.
 Once again, we’d just advise having your V5C with you anyway, to save yourself from the potential hassle.

 Insurers who do ask for your V5C will be primarily doing so to ascertain that you’re the registered keeper.
 The registered keeper is the person responsible for insurance, even if they’re not the owner or the main driver of the car.
 This allows the insurance company to know who their first point of contact is if they need to discuss any policy changes, damages, and cover.

 However, other insurance companies might not require a copy of your V5C immediately, and may sell you a policy on the condition that you provide it at a later date.
 As for immediate information, they might not ask for much more than the standard stuff like your vehicle details (model, mileage, modifications etc.) as well as your details (name, date of birth, marital status etc.).

 One last thing to bear in mind – while you can technically get a policy without your V5C, you may find that prices may be a little higher further down the line.
 Honestly, it’s best to get a replacement as soon as possible!

 Just give the DVLA a call and they can sort you out with a replacement V5C so long as your address, your vehicle details, and your name haven’t changed.